 Since each snack can be at least $3-5, that adds up quickly for a family!

 See all of our tips for saving money on food at Universal Orlando.
+This is just one of our favorite old-fashioned ways to save money at theme parks!

 Standing in line to order snacks, and then waiting on them to be handed to you, can take up a lot of time in your day.
 That’s time wasted and money lost by not being able to see more attractions or shows.